 In contrast, see Toland’s interpretation, which notably exaggerates the significance of the ‘Second Book’ as the point at which Hitler had ‘seen the light’ and ‘finally come to the realization that his two most urgent convictions – danger from Jews and Germany’s need for sufficient living space – were entwined’

 DRAWING THE LINES.
-DEBUNKING THE MYTHS
+DEBUNKING THE MYTHS ABOUT HITLER

 Kershaw cross-examines the ‘classical’ sources about Hitler, especially dealing with his early years before 1919.
 In particular, the testimonies of Hans Frank, a former Hitler’s lawyer, and the General-Governor in occupied Poland do not withstand even a moment’s criticism.
-Words of the Hitler himself about his niece Geli Raubal are a little more than Frank’s insinuations.
-Kershaw closely treats with August Kubizek’s and Reinhold Hanisch’s memoirs, dealing with the Viennese period of Hitler’s youthhood, defining inaccuracies and intended distortions.
-Hermann Rauschning’s book is reasonably considered as the historical falsification, which has nothing in common with reality, given the fact that Rauschning never had a meeting with Hitler.
+Words of Hitler himself about his niece Geli Raubal are a little more than Frank’s insinuations.
+Kershaw closely treats August Kubizek’s and Reinhold Hanisch’s memoirs, dealing with the Viennese period of Hitler’s youthhood, defining inaccuracies and intended distortions.
+Hermann Rauschning’s book is reasonably considered a historical falsification, which has nothing in common with reality, given the fact that Rauschning never had a meeting with Hitler.

 I have on no single occasion cited Hermann Rauschning’s Hitler Speaks, a work now regarded to have so little authenticity that it is best to disregard it altogether.
 Other sources, too, particularly memoirs but even the ‘table-talk’ monologues of the last months (the so-called ‘Bunkergespräche’), of which no original German text has ever been brought to light, have to be treated with due caution.